 Cecilia Dougherty

-The image above is of a 3-story mural of Biggie Small at 1091 Bedford Avenue in Brooklyn.
-This mural is astonishing in its height, boldness, beauty, and in its Bed-Stuy setting.
+I took this picture of the 3-story mural of Biggie Small located at 1091 Bedford Avenue in Bed-Stuy, Brooklyn.
+The mural is astonishing in its height, boldness, and beauty.
 It was going to be painted over but has been saved.
-A story about it here.
+A PIX11 story about it here.

 About Cecilia Dougherty

-I’ve been a video artist since the mid-1980s and had already been a painter for a number of years before that.
-I’m a photographer, an anti-theorist and a writer as well.
+I’ve been a video artist since the mid-1980s.
+Before that, I was a painter, self-taught and working on my own, but loving it.
+Besides video, I’m a photographer, a cyber artist, an anti-theorist and a writer as well.
 My videos have screened in many venues internationally, and I’ve participated in many film festivals and gallery shows.
+For the past couple years I’ve been creative interactive fiction as well.

-My videos are housed at the Pacific Film Archive in Berkeley and The Video Data Bank in Chicago is my distributor.
+My videos are archived at the Pacific Film Archive in Berkeley, and The Video Data Bank in Chicago is my distributor.
+My cyber art is archived at Cyland Video Archive, an international digital art archive.

 Interactive Fiction / IF